by Melissa Chichester

-A lot of the plants used in popular herbal supplements are ingredients you might have in your kitchen pantry or refrigerator.
 Think of spices like cinnamon or vegetables like garlic and ginger.
 Many of these natural ingredients are used in cooking.
 Others have been part of traditional health practices around the globe for thousands of years.
-For example, Valerian has a long history of use for relaxation and occasional sleeplessness dating back to traditional Greek medicine.** And Native Americans have turned to Echinacea for centuries to support immune system health.**
+For example, Valerian has a long history of use for relaxation and occasional sleeplessness dating back to traditional Greek medicine.* And Native Americans have turned to Echinacea for centuries to support immune system health.*

 There may also be some herbal supplements that are new to you.
 No matter what, it’s always a good idea to do your research and talk to a health care professional to make sure that the herbal supplements you’re considering are the best additions to your regimen.
-We can get you started by telling you a little bit more about Puritan’s Pride herbal supplementst and some of our most popular products.
+We can get you started by telling you a little bit more about Puritan’s Pride herbal supplements and some of our most popular products.

-Our herbal supplements feature ingredients derived from roots, seeds, fruits, flowers, leaves and barks of botanical specimens.
+Our herbal supplements feature ingredients derived from roots, seeds, fruits, flowers, leaves, and barks of botanical specimens.
 With Puritan’s Pride, you can trust that we will capture all the goodness of these vibrant natural plants into our supplements.

-The production and bottling process maintain the integrity and purity of every product.
+The production and bottling process maintains the integrity and purity of every product.
 Our products are tested or inspected as many as 15 times throughout the manufacturing process.
 The result is simple: What you see on the label is precisely what you are getting.

 Broadly speaking, herbal products come in two forms: whole herbs and standardized herbal extracts.
 Here’s what you should know about each.